ArGilfea/TRU-IMP/ReadMe.md

 * Jaccard:
 This will show the Jaccard coefficients for all segmentations, if they have been computed.
+* Energy:
+This will show the energy of the system for all iterations.
+If segmentation slider is -1, will show all segmentations, otherwise will show a specific one.
+The energies are for the ICM and FCM segmentations.
+* Mus:
+This will show the centers of mass of the statistical distributions for all iterations.
+If segmentation slider is -1, will show all segmentations, otherwise will show a specific one.
+The centers are for the ICM and FCM segmentations.
 * Bayesian:
 This will show the parameters extracted with Bayesian analyses.
 The parameter shown will be the one given by the "Bay.
 Values" slider.